-Kuala Lumpur City Centre (KLCC) is exactly what the name implies.
-It is directly downtown and within walking distance to the major shopping malls such as Suria KLCC, Pavilion, Farenheit88, and more.
-KLCC is also within the heart of the famous Golden Triangle entertainment, commercial and shopping district, as well as the lively Bukit Bintang area.
+Kuala Lumpur City Centre (KLCC) is directly downtown and within walking distance of the major shopping malls such as Suria KLCC, Pavilion, Fahrenheit88 and more.
+KLCC is also in the heart of the famous Golden Triangle entertainment, commercial and shopping district, as well as the lively Bukit Bintang area.
 Accommodation in the city centre consists mainly of condominiums and apartments.
-Both furnished and unfurnished units are available in KLCC, as well as the option of serviced apartments.
+Both furnished and unfurnished units are available in this area, and there's also the option of serviced apartments.

-Almost all of the housing complexes contain their own fitness facility and pool area, and some will also include children’s playgrounds and cafés or mini-markets.
-Although it can get very pricy to live in these downtown high-rises, most are incredibly spacious and residents do benefit from the conveniences of living within all the action.
-Singles, couples and families all find their homes in KLCC, mainly those who work within the downtown area.
+Almost all of the housing complexes contain their own fitness facility and pool area, and some will also include children’s playgrounds and cafes or mini markets.
+Although it can be very pricey to live in these downtown high-rises, most are incredibly spacious and residents do benefit from the conveniences of living right in the middle of all the action.

 Suburban life in Kuala Lumpur